Tramway track: Cable haulage

-Prior to the universal introduction of electric power, many tramways were cable hauled, with a continuous cable carried in a conduit under the road, and with a slot in the road surface through which the tram could clasp the cable for motion.
-This system can still be seen in San Francisco in California as well as the system of the Great Orme in Wales.
+Before the universal introduction of electric power, many tramways were cable hauled, with a continuous cable carried in a conduit under the road, and with a slot in the road surface through which the tram could clasp the cable for motion.
+This system can still be seen in San Francisco in California, as well as the system of the Great Orme in Wales.
 These needed a rather more substantial track formation.